newrelic/instant-observability-website/README.md

 ## Adding custom meta tags

-Custom meta tags can be added for a quickstart in [quickstart-metadata.json](src/data/quickstart-metadata.json) You will need to add a key to the object within this file in the following format:
+Custom meta tags can be added for a quickstart in [quickstart-metadata.json](src/data/quickstart-metadata.json) To add a new set of meta tags for a quickstart, add the following to the quickstart-metadata.json file.

 ```
 {